regenerativep/compasstracker/README.md

 The idea for this plugin comes from [Dream's manhunt videos](https://www.youtube.com/watch?v=3tH4dyOPZnY), however this is written in mind for my own manhunt events.
 The basic idea of this plugin, is that you have two groups of players in a Minecraft server: one is the trackers, and the other is the tracked, which I refer to as a target.
 There can be multiple trackers and multiple targets, and targets are also able to track other targets.

-This is tested to be backwards compatible with 1.15, and probably works with previous version.
+This is tested to be backwards compatible with 1.15, and probably works with previous versions.
 Compasses will only work in overworld pre-1.16 .

 ## Basic use:
 If you are not given a compass automatically, use `/ctr give`.